Becoming a New Nanny Employer

 National Minimum Wage (NMW)

-Your Nanny must be paid at or above the following rates dependant on age:
+Your Nanny must be paid at or above the following rates dependent on age:

 NB The NMW does not usually apply to a nanny who lives with you as part of the family in your home.